ast-grep/ast-grep.github.io/website/advanced/faq.md

 ## CLI and Playground produce different results, why?

-The CLI and Playground may use different tree-sitter parsers.
 There are two main reasons why the results may differ:

 * **Parser Version**: The CLI may use a different version of the tree-sitter parser than the Playground.
 Playground parsers are updated less frequently than the CLI, so there may be differences in the results.
-* **Text Encoding**: The CLI and Playground may use different text encodings.
+* **Text Encoding**: The CLI and Playground use different text encodings.
 CLI uses utf-8, while the Playground uses utf-16.
 The encoding difference may cause different fallback parsing during [error recovery](https://github.com/tree-sitter/tree-sitter/issues/224).

-To debug the issue, you can use the [`--debug-query`](/reference/cli/run.html#debug-query-format) flag in the CLI to see the parsed AST nodes and meta variables.
+To debug the issue, you can use the [`--debug-query`](/reference/cli/run.html#debug-query-format) in the CLI to see the parsed AST nodes and meta variables.

 ```sh
 sg run -p <PATTERN> --debug-query ast